Contemplating the fate of modified gravity: Quantum gravity?

-{\bf Quantum gravity?.-} Note that in this essay we did not mention the problems of quantum gravity, be it string theory, loop quantum gravity, asymptotic safety, or whatever different approach available on the market.
-In the opinion of the majority, gravity must finally be of quantum nature, but it has serious problems, not only technical but also conceptual.
-The common viewpoint is that we have to modify gravity, in order to make it better suited for quantization.
-However, actually the quantum field theory is not a mathematically well-defined field in itself.
-We lack clear mathematical non-perturbative definitions, and the axiomatic field theory does not go much beyond general statements like the CPT theorem and constructions of superrenormalizable models such as $1+1$ dimensional scalar fields.
-Maybe, we still miss something truly important about the quantum theory, and not only about gravity.
+Note that we did not mention the problems of quantum gravity in realms such as string theory, loop quantum gravity, asymptotic safety, or~different approaches available in the literature.
+In~the opinion of the majority, gravity must finally be of a quantum nature.
+Nonetheless, this notion has serious problems, not only technical but also conceptual.
+The~common viewpoint is that we have to modify gravity in~order to make it better suited for quantization.
+However, actually, quantum field theory is not a mathematically well-defined field in itself.
+We lack clear mathematical nonperturbative definitions, and axiomatic field theory does not extend beyond general statements like the CPT theorem and constructions of super-renormalizable models such as $1+1$-dimensional scalar fields.
+These unclear aspects can lead us to think that we still miss some truly important aspect about quantum theory and~not only about~gravity.

-Let us only make one quantum gravity remark here.
-The basic nature of the gravitational interaction is that the energy-momentum plays the role of its charge.
-In other words, the higher the energy of the colliding particles, the stronger they interact.
-This points at growth of amplitudes with energy and as such it speaks against renormalizability.
-Then we should either find a very radical modification of gravity for quantization, or we need a fully non-perturbative understanding of quantum physics.
-Of course, we can say that classicalization ideas \cite{Dvali:2010jz} go in this direction, but it is then more about closing the eyes when it comes to asking about what happens behind the newly formed horizon.\\
+Let us impart one additional quantum gravity remark here.
+The~basic nature of the gravitational interaction is that the energy momentum plays the role of its charge.
+In~other words, the~higher the energy of the colliding particles, the~stronger they interact.
+This points at the growth of amplitudes with energy, and as such, it speaks against renormalizability.
+Then we should either find a radical modification of gravity for quantization (as in the aforementioned spectrum of theories) or~we need a fully nonperturbative understanding of quantum physics.
+Of~course, we can say that classicalization ideas~\cite{Dvali:2010jz} point towards this direction, but~this direction then resembles more an attitude of closing the eyes when it comes to asking about what happens behind the newly formed~horizon.